 - Models of all phases may or may not have louvres under the cab on the right side.

-- Doors under forward section of radiator may or may not have 3 narrow vertical intakes.
+- The doors under the forward section of the radiator may or may not have 3 narrow vertical intakes.
 Some units had such intakes retrofitted.
+17

 - Most Phase 2c units have a short exhaust silencer (as on concurrent 6-axle units); Phase 3 and some Phase 2c units have a taller exhaust silencer.